Energy

 How much oil does a domestic tank hold?

-The capacity of an oil tank varies greatly but an average size tank can hold around 1,000 to 2,500 litres.
+The capacity of an oil tank varies, but many domestic tanks hold around 1,000 to 2,500 litres.

 If you’re not sure how much your oil tank holds, there should be a product label on the side or back of the tank confirming its maximum capacity.
 Alternatively, take some measurements using a tank size calculator.